PokemonAutomation/ComputerControl/Wiki/Programs/PokemonLA/IngoBattleGrinder.md

   Beat an easy opponent like Wenton, Bren or Ress repeatedly with required move styles.
 Put the move to grind as the first move and select the proper style.
 If the move has few PPs, you can grind the research tasks of the second move after the program uses all PPs of the first move.
 You can also collect small amount of exp for the rest of your party.

+  You can set the program to stop battling after trying a certain number of moves.
+Enable this by checking the cell **Limit Move Attempts** and fill in a proper number in the cell **Max Move Attempts**.

 - Grind exp on Ingo - but tougher:

   Tougher Ingo uses six level 75+ Pokémon which provide lots of exp.
 Use level 95+ Arceus with the legend plate to finish five of his six Pokémon most of the time.
 Use two of your strong Pokémon to finish Ingo's remaining ones.
 The rest three Pokémon in your party will receive lots of exp each battle.